PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He reached into his Bag of Holding and produced a skin of water and some dried meat.
 He drank some water and passed it to Relan.
 Relan swallowed greedily and wiped his chin off with his tunic.

 For a while, they sat chewing the dried meat.
-Finally Boltac said, "Okay, kid, I get that I'm an idiot for doing this, but not for nothing, what are you doing here?"
+Finally, Boltac said, "Okay, kid, I get that I'm an idiot for doing this, but not for nothing, what are you doing here?"

 "I want to be a hero."